spawaskar-cora/cora-docs/docs/user-guide/dashboards/org-dashboard.md

 A data table provides a link to a project dashboard and shows high level Missing Person summary details for each project

 ![](media/missing-person-summary.png)

+### User Activity Specimen

+!!! warning

+    This section is work in progress.

+### User Activity DNA

+!!! warning

+    This section is work in progress.